Here are all the winners from the Grammys 2022 – rolling list

 Deftones – ‘Genesis’

-Dream Theater – ‘The Alien’
+Dream Theater – ‘The Alien’ – winner

 Gojira – ‘Amazonia’